-- by the way we like our clothes cut, and our hair cut and our trees cut.

-A great number of things that make up our shelters, our modern environment - the shapes that shape our lives - are made in Australia, by Australian hands under Australian management with Australian money.
+- Q. The look of Australia is made up of such details - Q. the way we like our clothes cut, and our hair cut, and our trees cut. - Q. A great number of things that make up our shelters, our modern environment the shapes that help to shape our lives are made in Australia, by Australian hands under Australian management with Australian money.

 But how Australian are they?
-If, as happens in some cases, the concept and invention behind them, all the thought and ideas behind them, are imported are they really Australian?
+If, as happens in some cases, the concept and invention behind them, all the thought and ideas behind them, are imported - are they really Australian?
 And if not, if a great deal of the design of the things we use is thus inherited, borrowed or stolen from our relatives and friends in older, bigger, richer, maybe wiser countries - if we have little or no design character of our own, does it matter?

 This is a shrinking globe bound by tightening bands of radio, television and jet planes.
-Despite hot and cold wars, the cultural frontiers are not sharply defined or hotly defended.
-The 20th Century's mass-production and mass-cultural techniques are like a great kitchen blender, buzzing all international cultural differences into a homogenized pulp in which all differences of taste and tradition ultimately cancel each other out.
+Despite hot and cold wars, the cultural frontiers are not sharply defined or hotly defended./

+The 20th Century's mass-production and masscultural techniques are like a great kitchen blender, buzzing all international cultural differences into a homogenized pulp in which all differences of taste and tradition ultimately cancel each other out.